Is Histamine Intolerance Causing Your GERD?

 One of the significant causes of histamine intolerance is leaky gut or gut dysbiosis.
 Leaky gut decreases the amount of DAO that we produce as well as produces more histamine—creating a vicious cycle.

 Currently, the best test for histamine intolerance is testing for levels of histamine, DAO, and Zonulin, a compound found to be high if you have leaky gut.
 This test is an integrative blood test and not commonly used by conventional medical practices.
-See more on integrative testing.
+Learn more about The Best Test for Histamine Intolerance.

 The best way to determine if you are histamine intolerance, is to complete a 30 day food/symptom journal.
 Grab my Histamine Intolerance Food/Symptom journal complete with a list of food high in histamine.